 When it comes to crossing traffic on 30mph roads – remember the rule: If you can walk across – drive across.
 If you’re unsure about turning right, then take a look at: Turning right from a major to minor road.

 The routine you should use on the approach is MSPSL again.
 Everything remains the same as a normal ’emerging at T-Junction’ situation except for the ‘Look’ .

 Where to Look at Crossroads: The minimum observations required at any cross road is right, left, ahead and then right before you pull out.
 In many instances where visibility may be restricted, you may need to repeat those observations.

 The difference between the offside and nearside rule:

 Offside to offside explained

 This is the safest way of turning right the same time as another road user.
 If the cross roads are wide enough you can usually pass the other vehicle wanting to turn right and turn behind each other.

 Nearside to nearside

 This is more dangerous because you are turning before each other.
-You would usually only do this if you can see into the road you are turning into fully.
-In the event you can’t see fully into the minor road fully then it’s best to make eye contact with the other road user and try and work out who is going to turn first.
+You would usually only do this if you can see down the road you are turning into fully.
+In the event that you can’t see fully into the minor road, then it’s best to make eye contact with the other road user and try and work out who is going to turn first.
 If in doubt hold back.